nocomplexity/SecurityArchitecture/05-introduction.rst

 This reference architecture is also not a lecture book on how to design the perfect security solution architecture.
-There are many resources (books, courses, foundations) that will teach you the benefits of creating an (enterprise) architecture and how you can embed architecture into your agile way of working.
+There are many resources (books, courses, foundations) that teach you the benefits of creating an (enterprise) architecture and how you can embed architecture into your agile way of working.
 Be aware of course that an agile way of creating new products, systems or software gives some tension regarding